How to Keep Your Drains Clean and Prevent Future Blockages

 1. Don’t use chemical drain cleaners

-Chemical drain cleaners may cause harm to your pipes over time.
-They also harm the environment.
-They may also be hazardous when combined with other products for cleaning.
+Chemical drain cleaners can cause harm to your pipes over time and even harm the environment.
+They may also be hazardous when mixed with other products for cleaning.

-Beware of flushing non-decomposable products into your toilet such as cotton swabs, paper towels and dental floss as well as feminine hygiene products because they won’t dissolve naturally, and could instead cause expensive repairs in sewers or septic tanks.
+Do not flush non-decomposable materials in your toilet, like cotton swabs, paper towels and dental floss as well as feminine hygiene products as they will not disintegrate naturally and instead result in costly repairs to the sewers or septic tanks.

-If you are noticing unusual smells emanating from drains, slow drainage, gurgling sounds or any other unusual activity It could be an indication of a blocked drain that requires immediate attention.
+If you are noticing unusual drainage smells, low drainage, gurgling sounds or other unusual activities may indicate a clogged drain which needs immediate attention.

 Do’s | Don’ts |